Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Guidance.md

    Example for the OS SKU name: Windows Server 2022 Datacenter
 2. Re-deploy applications

-> [!NOTE]
-> Please consider the option to recreate the cluster by only removing the Azure Virtual Machine Scale Sets (VMSS) and the Azure Service Fabric cluster resource.
+:exclamation: Please consider the option to recreate the cluster by only removing the Azure Virtual Machine Scale Sets (VMSS) and the Azure Service Fabric cluster resource.
 Creating just these two instances works well when you don’t automate the whole deployment.

 Documentation:
 - [Quickstart: Create a Service Fabric cluster using ARM template](https://docs.microsoft.com/en-us/azure/service-fabric/quickstart-cluster-template)